 "The first step was standardising the infrastructure to streamline update and patch processes," Paschek noted.
 "In the second phase, we wanted to ease the burden on administrators while enabling developers to utilise Kubernetes in the future."
 Paschek also observed tensions between the VI-administrators and the app developers: "It seemed that this division was due to the organisation engaging numerous external partners for varied tasks.
 Moreover, many app developers were subcontractors."

-The CIO added:“the provisioning of resources for these developers became a full-time job at some point for one of our VI Admins, so we discussed self-service options for the development teams”.
+The CIO added, "Resource allocation for developers increasingly became a full-time responsibility for one of our VI-administrators.
+Thus, we considered introducing self-service options for our development teams."

-Tobias Paschek suggested to go with a hybrid cloud solution: “we split up the workload between a new on-premises datacenter based on VMware Cloud Foundation with Tanzu and VMware Cloud on AWS off-prem.
-The workloads for the administrative officers stayed on-premises while the workloads for the offsite counseling offices and mobile teams will run on VMware Cloud on AWS”.
+Tobias Paschek proposed a hybrid-cloud solution: "We distributed the workload between a new on-prem data centre built on VMware Cloud Foundation with Tanzu and the off-prem VMware Cloud on AWS.
+The administrative workloads stayed local, while those of the external consulting offices and mobile teams ran on the VMware Cloud on AWS."

 To simplify and standardise the local infrastructure, they used some older hardware nodes to establish a new VMware Cloud Foundation management cluster in the new data centre.
 The latest hardware was then deployed for the workload clusters.
 To ensure regulatory compliance and security, they implemented NSX-T, allowing the network to dynamically respond to application requirements.
 They employed VMware vRealize Operations Cloud for SLA monitoring.